 - Claims by infants

-- Allegations of fraud, dishonesty and deliberate exaggeration (and the use of surveillance evidence)
+- Allegations of fraud, dishonesty, deliberate exaggeration and Fundamental Dishonesty (and the use of surveillance evidence)

 - Assault cases arising out the use of a motor vehicle